RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 }
 ```

-Congratulations! :smile: :tada: You've run your first Ansible command.
+Congratulations! :smile: :tada: You've run your first Ansible command.\
-For a more detailed explanation of what is going on, try running the same command but add the *-vvv* parameter
+:boom: For a more detailed explanation of what is going on, try running the same command but add the *-vvv* parameter

 ```
 cd $WORK_DIR
 ansible -vvv -i hosts all -m ping
 ```

-Basically, the command will ssh to each host and run the ping module on the host.
+ :star: What happens here is that the command will ssh to each host and run the ping module on the host.
 The result is captured by Ansible in a return variable.
 (If you are interested in the content of a module, see the source code for the ping module [in the github repo for modules](https://github.com/ansible/ansible-modules-core/blob/devel/system/ping.py).
 You don't have to.
 Modules will be covered in a later lab.)

 In the next lab, you'll write your first playbook using the ping module to get a better understanding of how Ansible works.